huggingface/blog/mms_adapters.md

 So far, we have not looked at the actual values of the speech signal but just the transcription.
 In addition to `sentence`, our datasets include two more column names `path` and `audio`. `path` states the absolute path of the audio file and `audio` represent already loaded audio data.
 MMS expects the input in the format of a 1-dimensional array of 16 kHz.
 This means that the audio file has to be loaded and resampled.

-Thankfully, `datasets` does this automatically by calling the other column `audio`.
-Let try it out.
+Thankfully, `datasets` does this automatically when the column name is `audio`.
+Let's try it out.

 ```python
 common_voice_train[0]["audio"]